gctak/gctak/README.md

 # Hi there 👋
 ### About me
 My name is Giovanni, but you can call me Gi.
+As a transmasculine individual, I use he/him pronouns.

-I'm a Computer Engineering Student at the University of Uberaba.
-I'm transmasculine and my pronouns are he/him.
+I'm a Computer Engineering student at the University of Uberaba.
+I'm dedicated to continuous learning and regularly take courses on Alura and Udemy to expand my knowledge and skills.

 ### Languages and Tools 💻
 <div>